deercreeklabs/lancaster/README.md

 * `items-schema`: A Lancaster schema object describing the items in the array.

 #### Return Value
-The new Lancaster array schema.
+The new Lancaster array schema

 #### Example
 ```clojure